August 15, 2022

 When you create a buyer persona or the ideal customer profile, you must consider the real-life problems they face that your offerings can solve.
 Once you have identified those issues, check what obstacles they might face during their buyer journey.

 It may include the questions they could ask and the information they should get.
 Try to find the process's what, why, where, when, who, and how.

 Think about all the possible solutions your prospective customers might want for their concerns.
-The best way to find the answers is by putting yourself into your ideal customer’s shoes.
+The best way to find the answers is by putting yourself in your ideal customer's shoes.
 You need to counter every hurdle they face like price, quality, competition, after-sales value, etc.

 Your competitors are probably the best teachers when it comes to running a marketing campaign.
 Keeping an eye on what competitors are doing helps you create relevant content.
 You also get an idea of how they differentiate from you and what are the ways to fill the gap

 Now that you have the pain points, solutions, obstacles, and detailed knowledge of the stages of the buyer's journey, your next step is to work out the content strategy.
 You can start creating new blogs or restructure the old ones.
 You can also use social media as the most effective tool to reach your target audience through relevant content at any particular stage.